- Instructions for Form 8038-G - Main Contents

 - Paperwork Reduction Act Notice.

-Form 8038-G is used by issuers of tax-exempt governmental obligations to provide the IRS with the information required by section 149(e) and to monitor the requirements of sections 141 through 150.
+Form 8038-G is used by issuers of tax-exempt governmental bonds to provide the IRS with the information required by section 149(e) and to monitor compliance with the requirements of sections 141 through 150.

 File Form 8038-G on or before the 15th day of the 2nd calendar month after the close of the calendar quarter in which the bond is issued.
 Form 8038-G may not be filed before the issue date and must be completed based on the facts as of the issue date.